About Strategic Living

 If you had been a target for assault, sexual assault, rape, or domestic violence, some class topics and materials may be upsetting or triggering.
 Please make sure you have the emotional support you need, from a counselor or therapist, support group, family, and friends.

 Strategic Living, LLC is committed to making these life skills of confidence, safety, and independence accessible to anyone regardless of financial resources.
 Visit the Donated Class page to learn more about the program.
+Visit the Empowerment Self-Defense Alliance to learn more about empowerment self-defense, and for research on its efficacy.

 Joanne Factor, owner / instructor at Strategic Living, LLC, has been helping women discover their inner super-sheros since 1994.